 Recommendation: Even more important than with the friendships is the legal protection.
 Because your users can send messages to each other, you may be responsible and may have to intervene.
 You also need to inform your users where and how the content of their messages is stored.
 Be sure to check with a lawyer if you need this feature.
 Otherwise, for legal reasons, I recommend NOT enabling this setting.

 In the activity history, you can expand the notification settings for your users and offer these notifications to users and groups.
 Users can also comment on each other's activities, favorites, and more.
 What sounds like a great feature is unfortunately also legally problematic – at least if you want to run your community as a free or hobby project.

 Recommendation: Too bad for the function, but without legal advice I would advise you not to activate it.

-You can also give your users the opportunity to exchange information in groups.
-You can create public and private groups here and thus offer many possibilities for exchange.
+You can also give your users the opportunity to exchange ideas in groups.
+You can create public and private groups here and thus offer many possibilities of exchange.

-Recommendation: As with the other communication options, I recommend legal advice.
-If you want to enable this feature, I also recommend to only allow public groups.
-This way you can keep track of what your users write and intervene if necessary.
+Recommendation: As with the other communication options, I recommend seeking legal advice here.
+Also, if you want to enable the feature, I recommend only allowing public groups.
+This way you can keep an eye on what your users are writing and intervene if necessary.

 In site tracking you can save activities to new posts from your site.

 The BuddyPress core is where all the basic functionality of the BuddyPress extension is stored.
 Time travel is not possible, but you can't deactivate anything here either, since all basic functions and the entire system are located here.

 Similar to the BuddyPress core, all member functions are stored here.
 You can't enable or disable anything here either.